sasilver75/obsidian/~ Vocabulary.md

 - [[bitsandbytes]] 🐜

 # Benchmarks, Evaluations
-*These are oftentimes also dataset, but they're not generally datasets that you should train/finetune models on*
+*These are oftentimes also dataset, but they're not generally datasets that you should train/finetune models on afaik*
 - [[ImageNet]] (ILSVRC)
 - [[GAIA]] (General AI Assistants)
 - [[MMLU]] (Massive Multitask Language Understanding)